The Wicker Man: The Official Story of the Film

-The Wicker Man: The Official Story of the Film is the sixth book by John Walsh, published October 24, 2023, as part of the film's 50th anniversary.
+The Wicker Man: The Official Story of the Film is the sixth book by John Walsh.
+It was published on 24 October 2023 to coincide with the 50th anniversary of the folk horror film The Wicker Man.

 Overview

-This is a behind-the-scenes look at the making of the British folk horror film The Wicker Man from 1973 directed by Robin Hardy from the screenplay is by Anthony Shaffer, based on the novel Ritual by David Pinner from 1967.
-The book looks at the behind-the-scenes stories and includes new and archive interviews from its stars Edward Woodward, Britt Ekland, Diane Cilento, Ingrid Pitt and Christopher Lee.
+The book is a behind-the-scenes look at the making of the British folk horror film The Wicker Man (1973), directed by Robin Hardy from a screenplay by Anthony Shaffer, loosely based on the 1967 novel Ritual by David Pinner.
+The book looks at the behind-the-scenes stories and includes new and archive interviews from its stars Edward Woodward, Britt Ekland, Diane Cilento, Ingrid Pitt, and Christopher Lee.

 The book shared newly discovered images and materials.

 Reception

 The book received a 'Book of the Year' nomination in the 2024 Rondo Hatton Classic Horror Awards.

-The Sunday Telegraph revealed a new interview from the book by the film’s star Britt Ekland where she claimed to have been tricked into a nude scene in the film.
+The Sunday Telegraph reported a new interview from the book by the film’s star Britt Ekland in which she said she had been tricked into a nude scene in the film.

-“In a new book about the making of the film, she has relived the shock of discovering that, without her consent, the film-makers brought in a stripper as her body double – despite an agreement that she would only be shown from the waist up.She said: “During the shoot I had two days off, and that’s when they shot some of my scenes with a Glaswegian stripper.”
-John Walsh, author of the new book, discovered that she had been the victim of “subterfuge”.
-Jake Wright, the first assistant director, recalls: “We filmed the dance sequence with Britt Ekland stripped to the waist singing and dancing.
-“When it was finished we said, ‘thank you very much, that’s enough for tonight.’
-“She went downstairs and got into her limousine – and there was another limousine drawn up behind hers.
-The body double was lying flat on the floor so Britt Ekland couldn’t see her.
-“As Britt had gone, up came the body double and we went on doing the other bits of the full nude scene.”
-Ms Ekland was distraught: “They just stuck a blonde wig on the body double.
-I couldn’t believe it because Robin promised that he wouldn’t do that.
-And the model’s body looked nothing like mine.
-I was just devastated.”
-“Mr Walsh, an award-winning film-maker, said that The Wicker Man was a failure on release but is today considered “the Citizen Kane of horror films”.

-SFX Magazine commented on the book's research and the discoveries' unflinching nature.
+SFX commented on the book's research and the discoveries' unflinching nature.
 "The author conducted 15 original interviews, key among them discussions with production designer Seamus Flannery, producer Michael Deeley and Peter Snell – then MD of production company British Lion.
-Flannery is absolutely excoriating about director Robin Hardy, variously labelling him "just unpleasant", "a nasty little man" and "in love with himself"."
+Flannery is absolutely excoriating about director Robin Hardy, variously labelling him 'just unpleasant', 'a nasty little man' and 'in love with himself'."